 Fact: People do not want to act on their intrusive thoughts

 According to the ADAA, the opposite is true.
-The most dangerous myth surrounding intrusive thoughts is that they will lead to action.
+The most dangerous myth surrounding intrusive thoughts is that they might lead to action.

-Those experiencing these thoughts typically work hard to fight them, which results in the thoughts becoming persistent.
-The thoughts are at odds with the nature of the person thinking them.
+People experiencing these thoughts typically work hard to fight them, which results in the thoughts becoming persistent.
+The thoughts are at odds with the desires or beliefs of the person thinking them.